sivasb1019/Diggiplus_Assignment/Scrape author details/README.md

-# Web scraping book data from the Goodreads website and storing it in an Excel file using the pandas library.
-Let's break down the code step by step:
+# Web scraping the details of book authors globally and their book details from the Goodreads website (www.goodreads.com) and storing it in an Excel file using the pandas library.

 # Import Necessary Libraries:
-The script starts by importing the required Python libraries, including requests, BeautifulSoup from the bs4 module (for web scraping), pandas (for data manipulation), and time.
+The script starts by importing the required Python libraries, including **requests**, **BeautifulSoup** from the **bs4** module (for web scraping), pandas (for data manipulation), and time.
 Install the required librarires before running the **"main.py"** using **"requirements.txt"** file or install manually.

 # Initialize an Empty List: